ThePacielloGroup/cupper/README.md

 ## Custom css

-Instead of coppying the theme's css file to your own installation and modifiying this large file, you can provide a list of css files that will be loaded after the theme's one.
-This ennables you to override individual style while getting theme updates when they come.
+Instead of copying the theme's css file to your own installation and modifying this large file, you can provide a list of css files that will be loaded after the theme's one.
+This enables you to override individual style while getting theme updates when they come.

 Please see the params section of the example site config.yaml for more details.